hernantz/blog/content/its-the-competition-stupid.md

       ― Mark Twain, [The Innocents Abroad/Roughing It][9]

-[^10]: "No written law has ever been more binding
-       than unwritten custom supported by popular opinion."

-       ― Carrie Chapman Catt

-[^13]: Science journalist Matt Ridley's most recent book, The Evolution of
+[^13]: The Evolution of Everything, a book by Matt Ridley, argues that we
-       Everything, argues that we observe the decentralized, incremental, trial-and-error process of evolution in all human endeavors, including culture, law, business, and technology.
-Like Henrich, Ridley argues that we tend to overstate the importance of the individual genius or leader while understating the gradual, cumulative nature of change.
+       observe the decentralized, incremental, trial-and-error process of evolution in all human endeavors, including culture, law, business, and technology.
+       Aparently we tend to overstate the importance of the individual genius or leader while understating the gradual, cumulative nature of change.
        [Cultural Intelligence][13]
-[^14]: "If history teaches us anything, it's that governments are always right,
-       and they always do what's in the best interest of the people, even at the expense of their own political agenda.
-In every situation, the answer is always more government and more regulation.
-If there are six billion people in the world, then all six billion should work for the government.
-More, if we could.
-And there should be at least twice as many laws as there are people in the world.
-And with more laws means more lawyers, so it's a double benefit.
-It's a win-win for both the government and the citizens, which of course there won't be because in this utopian dream there are no citizens, there is only the government.
-The best part is the taxes will be super high, but they’re paid in full by the printing presses of the Geodesic Dome Society.
-Full benefits, zero unemployment, no chance of being fired, and a world so efficient it would make Rube Goldberg look like Fred Taylor or Henry Ford."

-       ― Jarod Kintz
 [^16]: The effects of regulation -- both benefits and costs -- are difficult to
        measure, particularly when considered in the aggregate.
 As a result, analysts often turn to indirect proxies to understand the reach and impact of